 Urge surfing works best as one tool in a larger recovery toolkit.
 Combine it with:

-- Environmental design: Reduce the conditions that create urges in the first place: phone curfews, evening routines, avoiding isolation during high-risk windows.
+- Environmental design: Reduce the conditions that create urges: phone curfews, evening routines, and less isolation during high-risk windows.

-- Shame management: If a relapse happens, respond with diagnosis instead of self-destruction.
-See Quitting Porn Without Shame.
+- Shame management: If a relapse happens, respond with information and structure.
+See Quitting porn without shame.